 These prices are, unfortunately, justified by market forces.
 As I mentioned before, hops don’t grow in Mexico, so a Mexican craft brewer has to pay the same prices as one in Florida or England.
 While a brewer in Portland or Prague will have local hops connections, that’s not possible here.
 Mexico grows a respectable million tons of barley a year (27th in the world), but that’s less than a quarter of what the USA grows and one-eighth of what Canada grows.

-Back in 2014 I discovered the local Gambusino brand in my city at that beer festival and they’re still around, but with a different business model.
-They have a brewpub on the edge of town that’s really hard to find, but that’s where you need to go to drink their beer or buy their bottles.
-Apparently they gave up on trying to get them into stores and bars, even locally.
-Another local brand I like a lot, Tepoli, sells much of its beer at a weekend food truck gathering place.
+Back in 2014 I discovered the local Gambusino brand in my city at that beer festival and back then you could find their beer in a few locals bars.
+Then they stopped trying to get them into stores and bars, even locally, and you had to visit their brewpub on the edge of town that’s really hard to find.
+Now that seems to be gone too, a victim of the pandemic perhaps.
+A local Guanajuato beer brand I like a lot, Tepoli, sells much of its beer at a weekend food truck gathering place.
 At $2.50 a bottle though, it’s a decent price when drinking it there, but a splurge for me to buy a whole six-pack for $15.
 That’s more than I’d spend in the states on any brand from a store.

 So most of the time when people do order a craft beer in Mexico where I live in Guanajuato, they go for something weaker and less interesting that won’t break the bank: the Allende brand from San Miguel de Allende.
-It’s okay, much better than a Tecate, but nothing to get really excited about.
-Better options in Guanajuato state are Chela Libre, Tepoli, Clandestina, and Cerveceria Guanajuato if you can find one of those.
+It’s okay, much better than a Tecate (especially their pale ale), but nothing to get really excited about.
+Better options in Guanajuato state are Chela Libre, Tepoli, Clandestina, Libertad, and Cerveceria Guanajuato if you can find one of those.
 Sometimes you’ll get lucky and see one from La Brü of Morelia.
 They make some of the best IPAs you’ll find outside of Mexico City.

 In bigger cities, the selection is much better.
 It’s downright great in Mexico City, Guadalajara, and Monterrey, places where you’ll find full-fledged brewpubs and taprooms serving 20 different craft beers.
-Even in smaller Queretaro, there are now a dozen breweries.
+Even in smaller Queretaro, there are now a dozen breweries, some of them quite good.
 Because of its proximity to California, Baja has a lot of good craft beer brands.

 In Merida one of the bigger ones–Ceiba–is kind of like Allende, derided as “craft beer lite” by beer nerds.
 You could be kinder and call them “session beers.”
 Other brands are more interesting though, like Patito, which has a good IPA and a Belgian blonde.
 I enjoyed both after finding them at a supermarket in Cancun–both in cans.
 Cerveza Cancun has a boring name, but theirs also come in cans and you can get a pilsen, a stout, and amber, and wheat ale, and my favorite–the 5.9% Playa Pale